| Photo by James Tracy |

-1 And the word of the LORD came unto Jonah the second time, saying,
+1 The word of the I Am came to Jonah the second time, saying,

 This practice of wearing uncomfortable clothing showed the world and, more importantly, God that you were so upset you didn’t want to be comfortable.

-7 And he caused it to be proclaimed and published through Nineveh by the decree of the king and his nobles, saying, “Let neither man nor beast, herd nor flock, taste any thing: let them not feed, nor drink water:”
+7 And he ordered it to be proclaimed and published throughout Nineveh by the decree of the king and his nobles, saying, “Don't let humans or animals taste any thing.
+Don't let them eat or drink!

 Can you imagine trying to dress your animals in sackcloth?
 That would have been an entertaining show.